MileHacker Logo

 Camera & Digital Essentials

 A good quality camera (DSLR, mirrorless, or advanced Smartphone) is for capturing memories.
 Bring extra batteries and multiple memory cards, especially for nature trips without easy power access.
 A Portable tripod is for low-light or stable landscapes.
 A Lens cleaning kit maintains equipment in dusty environments.
-A sturdy Camera bag protects while traveling.
+A robust Camera bag protects on your trip.
 Consider B&H Photo for gear.

 Charging & Apps